kaanmeister/MotionPlanning4AC/README.md

-implemented and pushed collide checker, dp path planner, 5th order quintic polynomial calculations and kernel calculations for H matrix, there are still things to improve and finetune.

 collide_checker.py will only visualize the paths which do not collide (shown in green) and do collide (which shown in red).